Skip to main content

 About Shatsk

-Shatsk National Nature Park, established in 1983, is one of the oldest national parks in Ukraine, protecting the Shatsk Lakes, a group of over 30 glacial lakes in Volyn Oblast near the borders with Poland and Belarus.
-The park encompasses approximately 48,977 hectares of lakes, forests, and wetlands in the western Polissya lowland.
-The lakes include Svitiaz, the deepest natural lake in Ukraine at 58 meters, and together they form one of the most important lake systems in Eastern Europe, comparable in ecological significance to the Masurian Lakes of Poland.
+Shatsk National Nature Park, established in 1983, is one of the oldest national parks in Ukraine, protecting the Shatsk Lakes, a group of over 30 karst lakes in Volyn Oblast near the borders with Poland and Belarus.
+[1] The park encompasses approximately 48,977 hectares of lakes, forests, and wetlands in the western Polissya lowland.
+[1] The lakes include Svitiaz, the deepest natural lake in Ukraine at 58 metres, and together they form one of the most important lake systems in Eastern Europe.
+[2] The park is part of the West Polesie Transboundary Biosphere Reserve (UNESCO, 2002/2012), shared with Poland and Belarus.
+[3]

 Wildlife Ecosystems

-The park's diverse aquatic, forest, and wetland habitats support over 240 bird species, 40 mammal species, and 25 fish species.
-The lakes support populations of pike, perch, tench, and the endemic Svitiaz whitefish found only in Lake Svitiaz.
-White-tailed eagles nest around the larger lakes, and the wetlands support breeding populations of cranes, black storks, and bitterns.
+The park's diverse aquatic, forest, and wetland habitats support over 241 bird species, 55 mammal species, and 29 fish species.
+[1] White-tailed eagles nest around the larger lakes, and the wetlands support breeding populations of cranes, black storks, and bitterns.
 European otters are common along the lakeshores and connecting waterways.
 The forests shelter elk, roe deer, wild boar, and European badgers.
 Amphibian diversity is high, with fire-bellied toads, tree frogs, and crested newts inhabiting the lake margins and forest ponds.

 Flora Ecosystems